Man convicted in double murder charged in 1988 killing

 Tompkins' body was found in a creek in 1988, Lamancusa said.
 He had been shot two times in the back with a .38-caliber pistol.

-Brown told police in March that he and a man named Paul Ayersman killed Tompkins because he had witnessed them steal a .38-caliber Smith and Wesson revolver.
+Brown told police in March that he and a man named Paul Ayersman killed Tompkins because he had witnessed them steal a .38-caliber Smith & Wesson revolver.

 Investigators have since tried to find the gun, which Brown said he buried, but they were unsuccessful.
 Several witnesses, however, told police that Brown and Ayersman did murder Tompkins, Lamancusa said.
 Ayersman has since died.